tsi/release-please-playground/README.md

 ### Release PR

-Release Please maintains Release PRs for you on each push to main branch.
+Release Please maintains Release PRs (like [PR-#1](https://github.com/digrec/release-please-playground/pull/1/files)) for you on each push to main branch.
 It's up to you when to tag a release by simply merging the release PR.

 Later, when you push again to the main branch, new release PR will be automatically created.